About the Inventory

 - Guides individuals through a self-administered, self-scored, and self-interpreted process that includes immediate feedback concerning individuals' interests.

 - Includes a free Workshop Manual and Professional Manual.

 Request a sample or quote

 Interested in using this inventory in your program or curriculum?
-Contact your account manager for more information.
+Connect with your regional Paradigm contact for more information.